linwatt/Chapter3/.guides/content/Multiple-Activities-d082.md

 Intent intent = new Intent(this, Target.class);
 ```

-- To start an activity, call startActivity(intent).
-If no activities are found, it throws an ActivityNotFoundException.
+- To start an activity, call `startActivity(intent)`.
+If no activities are found, it throws an `ActivityNotFoundException`.

-- Use the **putExtra()** method to add extra information to an intent.
+- Use the `putExtra()` method to add extra information to an intent.

-- Use the **getIntent()** method to retrieve the intent that started the activity.
+- Use the `getIntent()` method to retrieve the intent that started the activity.